-Q: What are the advantages of attending Calvary Chapel Junior High School?
+Q: What are the advantages of attending Calvary Chapel Middle School?

 - Your child will form relationships with other students that can be maintained from 6th grade to high school graduation.